The Hive and the Honey by Paul Yoon (Simon & Schuster)

 She is alone with Sunny all the time and this makes her angry.
 She hates being alone and feels great animosity towards the machine.
 She wonders why her husband programmed it with such an annoying voice and such proper manners.

 To deal with her grief and loneliness, Susie goes to a local bar where she has become friends with a woman named Mixxie.
 She drowns her sorrows in alcohol and whatever else she can get her hands on just to cope.
-It isn’t until she hears rumors of something called the “Dark Manual” at the bar which helps her come out of her depression.
+This continues until she hears rumors of something called the “Dark Manual” at the bar which helps her come out of her depression.

 Now with the help of Mixxie and the bar’s owner, they go in search of the “Dark Manual”.
 But they aren’t the only ones looking for it.
 When Susie discovers that it was written by her own husband, she makes an even more desperate search for it, believing that it is hidden somewhere in her own house.